yingqi95616/yingqi95616.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social:  # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 - Ph.D.
 Environmental Engineering, 2004.
 University of California, Davis